OmolloRovy/Arrays-and-arrays-methods-in-JavaScript-/README.md

 # Common Array Methods
 JavaScript provides a variety of built-in methods to manipulate arrays:

-## Adding Elements
+# Adding Elements
+## push()
-push(): Adds one or more elements to the end of the array.
+Adds one or more elements to the end of the array.
 ### JavaScript
 fruits.push("grape"); // ["apple", "banana", "orange", "grape"]
 Use code with caution.

+## unshift()
-## unshift(): Adds one or more elements to the beginning of the array.
+Adds one or more elements to the beginning of the array.
 ### JavaScript
 fruits.unshift("kiwi"); // ["kiwi", "apple", "banana", "orange", "grape"] Use code with caution.

 # Removing Elements
+## pop()
-## pop(): Removes and returns the last element from the array.
+Removes and returns the last element from the array.
 ### JavaScript
 let removedFruit = fruits.pop(); // "grape"
 Use code with caution.

+## shift()
-## shift(): Removes and returns the first element from the array.
+Removes and returns the first element from the array.
 ### JavaScript
 let firstFruit = fruits.shift(); // "kiwi"
 Use code with caution.

 # Modifying Elements
+## splice()
-## splice(): Removes or replaces elements at a specific index.
+Removes or replaces elements at a specific index.
 ### JavaScript
 fruits.splice(1, 1, "pear"); // ["kiwi", "pear", "orange"]
 Use code with caution.

 Searching and Sorting
+indexOf()
-indexOf(): Returns the index of the first occurrence of an element.
+Returns the index of the first occurrence of an element.
 JavaScript
 let index = fruits.indexOf("orange"); // 2
 Use code with caution.